 The study mainly involves the analysis of data from three important and well-acknowledged heart disease trials: the Framingham Heart Study, the Cardiovascular Health Study, and the Atherosclerosis Risk in Communities Study.
 These three collectively consist of 10 years of follow-up on more than 21,000 adult participants who enjoyed up to three cups of coffee daily.

 These are the data gleaned from the different studies.
-Take note, however, that the research conducted didn’t distinguish between different coffee preparation methods, sources of the beans, and strengths of coffee.
+Take note, however, that the research conducted didn’t distinguish between different coffee preparation methods, sources of the beans, or strengths of coffee.

 (Framingham and Cardiovascular Health) Heart failure risk is reduced by five to 12 percent for every daily cup of coffee consumed by coffee drinkers in comparison to those who didn’t drink coffee at all.